Trees seem like one of the few things that are easy to draw. However, if you know nothing about drawing, you may either go too simple...

-Take your HB pencil once again to sketch the leaves.
-Draw them as loose curls, quickly, using the jerking motion.
+Take your HB pencil once again to sketch the leaves in your tree drawing.
+Draw them as loose curls, quickly, using a jerking motion.

-Each branch has its own mini-crown, too (the small "clouds" you have drawn earlier).
+Each branch has its own mini-crown, too (the small "clouds" you drew earlier).
 You need to shade them as if they were all separate trees.

-First use the 2B pencil to draw darker curls on the shadowed side.
-Press lightly at first to see if you're doing it the right way.
+First, use the 2B pencil to draw darker curls on the shadowed side.
+Press lightly on your tree illustration at first to see if you're doing it the right way.

 When you're sure you've found the correct shadowed sides, make them darker and denser, and create a medium-dark border between the light and shadow.

 Use the 2B pencil to add a few loose leaves here and there around the crown and small "crowns".
 This will simulate the thin, barely visible branches.

 Use the softest pencil to add a few dark accents in the deepest shadow.
 This will improve the contrast of the crown in your realistic oak tree drawing.
 Also, make sure that all the "clouds" seem slightly darker than the "sky"—leaves are not transparent!
 You can achieve this effect by adding more leaves with the HB pencil in the lighter areas of your realistic tree drawing.

 2. How to Draw a Pine Tree

 Again, we need to start with a very general outline of the pine tree drawing.
 Use the HB pencil and draw the strokes lightly.